 Founder and former CEO of Parse.
 Founder of Scribd.
 Two-time Y-Combinator Alum.
-Angel Investor in Crowdtilt, Optimizely and 15 more.
+Angel Investor in Reddit, Crowdtilt, Optimizely and over 25 more.

 Tikhon Bernstam is the cofounder of Scribd (Y Combinator '06) and former CEO of Parse (Y Combinator '11).
 He is an active angel investor.

 Parse is the platform powering the next generation of mobile apps.

 Scribd (sometimes called the "Youtube for Documents") is the world's largest document sharing site with over 90 million unique visitors a month.

 Tikhon is also an active angel investor in over 25 companies, including Reddit, Optimizely, Crowdtilt, and Zenpayroll.
 Over 75% of these companies (the ones over one year old) have either been acquired, raised a venture round from a top tier VC firm after Tikhon's investment, or are already profitable and not raising.

 After graduating from Dartmouth in the top 2% of his class, Tikhon went into the Y-Combinator program in 2006 and started Scribd with Trip Adler and Jared Friedman.
 He was the top student in several Computer Science classes at Dartmouth like CS 25 Algorithms.

 Tikhon is also an active developer.
 He wrote a lot of code at Scribd and Parse, as well as handling much of the operations, including several years on "pager duty."
 He has contributed to such open source projects as parse-ruby-client.
 He is credited in the very popular book "Rails Tutorial" in the acknowledgements as one of "a long list of Rubyists who have taught and inspired [the author] over the years."
 The print edition of Hartl's book is available here on amazon.